 The .32 ACP shines bright as a low-recoil, center-fire cartridge capable of self-defense purposes.
 It offers a higher level of reliability than the .22LR due to its center-fire design while delivering only half the recoil impulse of the .380 ACP.

 The .32 ACP can penetrate deep enough to reach a threat’s vitals.
-With the right ammo, such as the heavier 71-grain full metal jacket cartridges, it can meet FBI standards.
+It can meet FBI standards with the right ammo, such as the heavier 71-grain full metal jacket cartridges.
 Its small size also allows you to carry more rounds in a smaller gun.

 Drawbacks of The .32 ACP